victor-stone/entiendo/docs/about.md

-# Stuff to Know About *Entiendo*

 *Entiendo* is a gap-filler project.
 It emphasizes several things missing from other forms of language learning utilities and institutions.
 You still need to drill conjugations, memorize vocabulary, understand basic sentence structure, pronouns, direct object bladdity-blahs, and there are awesome resources available all over the place to help you do those things. *Entiendo* does what none of those seem to want to cover and yet is essential to being fluent in a language.

 > This application focuses on speech common in the Rio de la Plata region — that is, Buenos Aires and Uruguay.
 The project source code is freely available for anybody to adapt to other languages or dialects of Spanish.

 ## Idioms

-An idiom can be an expression, a phrase, or any combination of words that carries a meaning uniquely different as a group as opposed to when used as individual words.
+An idiom can be an expression, a phrase, or any combination of words that carries a meaning uniquely different as a group, as opposed to when used as individual words.
 In many cases, the idiomatic phrase or expression is metaphorical or references some aspect of culture, like "raining cats and dogs" or "it's a home run."
 In these cases, the meaning of the phrase can be deduced from the individual words, even if you have never heard the combination used in that way.

 However, many idiomatic expressions have zero connection to their individual words.
 There is no possible way to determine the meaning of the phrase unless you happen to know the intent behind it.

 Perfectly reasonable definitions for *turn* would mention bending or rotation.
 Or for *take*, it would say something about obtaining and possession.
 But add any preposition to those words and suddenly they mean something randomly different:

 - **take off** – leave
 - **take on** – confront
 - **take in** – harbor a guest (and more)
 - **take out** – vanquish an opponent
 - **take up** – pursue a goal or mission
 - **take down** – write something (and others)
 - **turn down** – refuse (or make a bed)
 - **turn up** – arrive
 - **turn in** – go to sleep
 - **turn out** – crowd size (or...)

 It **turns out** the words *take* and *turn* show up infinitely more idiomatically than their basic definitions imply.
 And all of us speak in idioms all day long, like "*show up*" in the sentence before this one.
 And the really insidious idioms obscure the basic meaning of their individual words.
 "You look good," "my phone doesn't work," "it's up to you," "that makes sense," etc. We English speakers know what those idioms mean because we know what they mean — not because placing those words together actually, you know, makes sense.